Nuitka/Nuitka/Developer_Manual.rst

    a + b

-The optimization is mostly performed by walking of the tree and performing constraint collection.
+The optimization is mostly performed by walking of the tree and performing trace collection.
 When it encounters assignments and references to them, it considers current state of traces and uses it for ``computeExpression``.

 .. note::